Sleuth (1972 film): Production

 Shaffer was initially reluctant to sell the film rights to the play, fearful it would undercut the success of the stage version.
 When he finally did relent, he hoped the film would retain the services of Anthony Quayle, who had essayed the role of Wyke in London and on Broadway.
 Alan Bates was Shaffer's pick for the part of Milo Tindle.
 In the end, director Mankiewicz opted for Olivier and Caine.

 When they met, Caine asked Olivier how he should address him.
 Olivier told him that it should be as "Lord Olivier", and added that now that that was settled he could call him "Larry".
 According to Shaffer, Olivier stated that when filming began he looked upon Caine as an assistant, but that by the end of filming he regarded him as a full partner.
+According to Stephen Sondheim (who Shaffer had partly taken for inspiration for the original play when it came to his penchant for playing games), when he met Olivier sometime after the production had finished shooting, Olivier had said he based his performance on Sondheim.

 The likeness of actress Joanne Woodward was used for the painting of Marguerite Wyke.